JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 println("Total dictionaries made: ", length(dicts))
 dicts[1]
 ```
-Now how you use these dictionaries is up to you.
+Now, how you use these dictionaries is up to you.
 Typically each dictionary is given to a `main`-like Julia function which extracts the necessary data and calls the necessary functions.

 Let's say I have written a function that takes in one of these dictionaries and saves the file somewhere locally:
 ```@example customizing